 \subsubsection{Conical crossing points}

-Assuming~{\bf H1}, {\bf H2} and~{\bf H3} implies that the crossings involve only two modes $\varrho_n$ and $\varrho_{n+1}$ and that the crossing set $\Sigma_n$ (see~\eqref{def:Sigman}) is a manifold.
-Because of the periodicity of the Bloch modes, it is thus the union of connected, closed embedded submanifold of $(\R^d)^*$ and we can focus on each of these connected components by considering the two-microlocal setting of Section~\ref{sec:twomic} with $N=1$ and the family $(\psi^\eps_n)$ for this submanifold.
+When~{\bf H1}, {\bf H2} and~{\bf H3} for all $n\in\N^*$, the crossing sets $\Sigma_n$ are manifolds.
+Besides, because of the periodicity of the Bloch energies, $\Sigma_n$ thus is the union of connected, closed embedded submanifold of $(\R^d)^*$ and we can focus on each of these connected components by considering the two-microlocal setting of Section~\ref{sec:twomic} with $N=1$ and the family $(\psi^\eps_n)_{\eps>0}$ for this submanifold.